arduino/ArduinoCore-samd/README.md

 3. Click the button next to Additional Boards Manager URLs.
 4. Add https://www.mattairtech.com/software/arduino/package_MattairTech_index.json.
 5. Save preferences, then open the Boards Manager.
-6. Install the Arduino SAM M0+ Boards package.
+6. Install the Arduino SAMD Boards package.
 Use version 1.6.2 or higher.
 7. Install the MattairTech SAM M0+ Boards package.
 8. Close Boards Manager, then click Tools->Board->MattairTech MT-D21E (or MT-D11).
 9. Select the MCU with the now visible Tools->Microcontroller menu (if present).